guillemsenabre/Reality-Gap-reduction-TFG/README.md

 Both robots are learning through a custom algorithm based on DDPG (Deep Deterministic Policy Gradient) agent.
 The structure of it is explained below:

-Certainly!
-I'll continue the explanation about the DDPG (Deep Deterministic Policy Gradient) agent in a concise and structured manner for your GitHub README repository.

 ### DDPG Agent Structure and Operation

 The DDPG agent, or Deep Deterministic Policy Gradient agent, is a powerful algorithm employed in this project to facilitate the learning process of the robotic arms in a multi-agent reinforcement learning (MARL) setting.
 Below is a breakdown of its structure and operation: